feitgemel/TensorFlowProjects/Monkey-Species/README.md

 Discover how to optimize the performance of your CNN model by automatically searching for the best hyperparameters.
 Learn how to leverage the power of Keras Tuner to fine-tune your model and achieve even more accurate results in classifying monkey species.

+You can find the tutorial here : https://eranfeit.net/how-to-classify-monkeys-images-using-convolutional-neural-network-keras-tuner-hyper-parameters-and-transfer-learning-part3/

 You can find the video here : https://youtu.be/RHMLCK5UWyk

 <br/><br/>